FriendsOfSymfony/FOSElasticaBundle/README.md

         clients:
             default: { host: localhost, port: 9200 }

+#### Declare a serializer

+Elastica can handle objects instead of data arrays if a serializer callable is configured

+    #app/config/config.yml
+    foq_elastica:
+        clients:
+            default: { host: localhost, port: 9200 }
+        serializer:
+            callable_class: %classname%
+            id: serializer

+"callable_class" is the class name of a class having a public method serialize($object). "id" is the service id for the actual serializer, e.g. 'serializer' if you're using the JMSSerializerBundle.
+If this is configured you can use Elastica_Type::addObject instead of Elastica_Type::addDocument to add data to the index.

 #### Declare an index

 Elasticsearch index is comparable to Doctrine entity manager.